smaugho/declex-example-ready/README.md

-# declex-example-ready
+# Ready To Start

-DecleX Example App: Ready to Start (only configuration)
+Empty project, ready to start testing and programming with DecleX.